opnsense/docs/source/manual/how-tos/wireguard-client.rst

 ..
 Hint::

     If you didn't assign an interface as suggested in Step 5(a), then you will need to manually specify the source IPs/subnet(s) for the tunnel (for example, 10.10.10.0/24).
 It's probably easiest to define an alias (via :menuselection:`Firewall --> Aliases`) for those IPs/subnet(s) and use that.
-If you have only one local WireGuard instance and only one WireGuard endpoint configured, you can use the default :code:`WireGuard net`, although this is generally not recommended due to unexpected behaviour
+If you have only one WireGuard Instance and only one WireGuard Peer configured, you can use the default :code:`WireGuard net`, although this is generally not recommended due to unexpected behaviour

 ------------------------------
 Step 6 - Create firewall rules